fershad/fershad.com/src/writing/google-analytics-alternatives.md

 ---
 title: Google Analytics Alternatives
 published: 2021/03/05
+permalink:  /writing/google-analytics-alternatives/
+summary: >-
+  There's an increasing number of privacy-focused alternatives to Google Analytics.
+This article covers a few options you can use to keep your website visitors information out of the hands of digital advertisers.
 ---

 If you've ever wanted to find out how many people are visiting your website then you've probably heard of Google Analytics.
 It's a free service from Google that allows you to collect a plethora of information when a user visits your site.
 However, it also gives the world's largest digital ad seller access to a trove of data too.
 That digital ad seller, in case you're wondering, is Google and DoubleClick (its advertising arm).